sukenda/sukenda/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on java or kotlin open project for learn
+- 👯 I’m looking to collaborate on java or kotlin project